 There may be instances during a member's service where teleservice is appropriate.
-Ensure that the Member Teleservice form is completed and signed by both the member and the supervisor.
+All teleservice must be approved by the host site supervisor and ECO AmeriCorps program.
+Ensure that both the member and the supervisor have read the Teleservice Policy and that the Member Teleservice form is completed and signed by both the member and the supervisor.